Pandafriendd/ELKMonitoring/README.md

 ```
 bin/logstash -f test9.conf
 ```
-⋅⋅⋅This command will index crimeserver threat data into Elasticsearch.
+This command will index crimeserver threat data into Elasticsearch.
 Mention that you should use your own api key to access the data.
 To create your api key, visit [here](https://community.blueliv.com/#!/get-started/).